denkspuren/consize/README.md

 By the way, did you notice that we had to use a running version of the prelude and the bootimage to extract a new version of the prelude from the documentation and generate a fresh bootimage afterwards?
 This is a typical process for image-based self-referential implementations.
 Otherwise you would have to extract the prelude by hand and to generate the bootimage by hand -- which I did for the very first incarnation of the bootimage.

 ## Generate the Documentation

+> If you have no interest in updating the documentation, skip this section!

 To produce the PDF document yourself, install a TeX distribution on your computer such as [MikTeX](https://miktex.org/) for Windows.
 Start the compilation process with `Consize.tex`.
 On Windows you might use `TeXworks` for that purpose, which is released with MikTeX.